Dynamic reconfiguration for malleable applications using RMA: Background

 \section{Background}

-MPI process malleability made its first steps by taking advantage of checkpoint/ restart (C/R) techniques.
-These techniques are based on the principle of storing the state of a job in a non-volatile memory device, in order to load it when required.
-In this regard, on-disk reconfiguration in malleability halts execution to resume them with a different shape.
-Processes are responsible for storing and loading the appropriate data, depending on the number of processes~\cite{ElMaghraoui2007,Gupta,alya,Lemarinier2016}
+Checkpoint/restart (C/R) techniques were initially employed to support MPI process malleability.
+These approaches store the state of a job in non-volatile storage so it can be reloaded when needed.
+In this view, malleability can be regarded as a C/R variant in which execution is halted and later resumed with a different process configuration.
+Therefore, individual processes are responsible for saving and restoring the appropriate data according to the drain process count~\cite{ElMaghraoui2007,Gupta,alya,Lemarinier2016}.

-Traditional C/R solutions show a low performance because of the costly disk access when writing and reading.
-More modern solutions rely on in-memory data redistribution.
-Dynamic in-memory mechanisms distribute data among processes without accessing the disk.
-Since data are always stored in volatile memory, it can be manipulated more quickly.
+Traditional C/R solutions suffer from poor performance due to the high cost of disk access during read and write operations.
+More recent approaches adopt in-memory data redistribution, which offers higher performance at the expense of support for node-failure recovery.
+While this limitation is critical for C/R, it is less relevant in the context of malleability.
+Therefore, malleability-oriented solutions predominantly follow the in-memory approach.